Roh Tae-woo: Early life and education

-Roh was born on 17 August 1932 in Daegu.
-His ancestry could be traced from Jinan, capital of Shandong, China and is the 16th generation descendant of Noh Sa-sin who was a civil minister and scholar during early Joseon period.
-Noh Sa-sin is 6th generation descendant of the late Goryeo period bureaucrat Noh Jin.
+Roh was born on 4 December 1932 in Daegu.
+His ancestry can be traced from Jinan, capital of Shandong, China.
+He is a 16th generation descendant of Noh Sa-sin who was a civil minister and scholar during the early Joseon period.
+Noh Sa-sin is a 6th generation descendant of the late Goryeo period bureaucrat Noh Jin.
 His father, a low-echelon civil officer in the district, died in a car accident when Roh was seven years old.
-With his uncle's help, Roh first enrolled at the Daegu Technical School but transferred to the local Kyongbuk High School where he was an above-average student.
+With his uncle's help, Roh first enrolled at the Daegu Technical School but transferred to the local Kyeongbuk High School, where he was an above-average student.
 Roh befriended Chun Doo-hwan while in high school in Daegu.

 Military service

 During the Korean War (1950–1953), Roh joined the South Korean army as an enlisted conscript in an artillery unit, alongside singer Song Hae.
-He was promoted to Sergeant Cannoneer of an M114 155 mm howitzer gun line.
+He was promoted to sergeant of an M114 155 mm howitzer gun line.

-He later entered the Korean Military Academy (KMA), completing it in the first class of the four-year program, he graduated in February 1954 with a Bachelor of Science degree and a commission as an Army 2nd Lieutenant in the 11th class of the KMA.
+He later entered the Korean Military Academy (KMA), completing his studies as part of the first class of the four-year program.
+He graduated in February 1954 with a Bachelor of Science degree and a commission as an Army 2nd lieutenant in the 11th class of the KMA.

-A commissioned officer in the infantry from 1954, Roh rose steadily through the ranks and fought in the Vietnam War, first in 1968 as a lieutenant colonel and battalion commander, later was promoted to major general and the commander of White Horse Division in 1979.
-A member of the Hanahoe, a secret military group, he gave critical support to a Coup d'état of December Twelfth 1979 in which Chun became the de facto ruler of South Korea.
+A commissioned officer in the infantry from 1954, Roh rose steadily through the ranks and fought first in the Vietnam War in 1968, as a lieutenant colonel and battalion commander, later as a major general and the commander of White Horse Division in 1979.
+A member of the Hanahoe, a secret military group, he gave critical support to the 1979 coup d'état of December Twelfth, in which Chun became the de facto ruler of South Korea.
 Roh helped Chun suppress the Gwangju Uprising in May 1980.

-Roh held several key army posts such as Commander of the Capital Security Command in 1979 and Commander of the Defense Security Command in 1980.
+Roh held several key army posts, such as commander of the Capital Security Command in 1979 and commander of the Defense Security Command in 1980.

-When Roh first joined the military, his surname was transcribed in English as "No." He later changed it to "Roh," which was based on the pronunciation without the application of the Initial sound rule, to avoid the negative connotations of "No" in English.
+When Roh first joined the military, his surname was transcribed in English as "No." He later changed it to "Roh," which was based on the pronunciation without the application of the initial sound rule, to avoid the negative connotations of "No" in English.